 He cannot walk, his wings are in the way.

-At yovisto you can learn more about Charles Baudelaire’s influence on music in the lecture of Prof Roy Howat from Gresham College on ‘Resonances of Baudelaire on Debussy‘.
+At yovisto academic video search you can learn more about Charles Baudelaire’s influence on music in the lecture of Prof Roy Howat from Gresham College on ‘Resonances of Baudelaire on Debussy‘.

 References and Further Reading:

 - Charles Baudelaire at the European Graduate School

 - Quoth the Raven ‘Nevermore’, SciHi Blog